 The Rhaandarites are “considered the country bumpkins of outer space,” which is why their native costume appears rather ragtag.

 The Rigellians are the descendants of saber-tooth turtles.
 A lord and his servant appear at Starfleet Headquarters.

 According to Fletcher, the lords (who are taller and wear a helmet) have no real power, except they lay their species’ eggs.
 It are the servants who control them.

 The Rigellians were meant to be unisex.

 Their costume, made of molded fiberglass, is not supposed to be armor but rather a manufactured exoskeleton, “because the poor turtles have lost their shells.”

-Cedric Taporco appeared far in the background of the recreation deck scene as a Saurian.
-Fortunately at least one close-up photograph exists, giving us a better look at this lizard people.
+Cedric Taporco appears far in the background of the recreation deck scene as a Saurian officer.
+At least one close-up photograph exists, giving us a better look at this lizard people.

 According to Fletcher, they have four hearts and can breathe a number of gasses, which makes them very useful as explorers.
 They have learned to communicate in Earth tongue.
 Their own vocal language is difficult for others to master.

 A Shamin priest can be seen at Starfleet Headquarters.
 According to Fletcher, they hail from a primitive world known as O’Ryan’s Planet, discovered by Paddy O’Ryan in the twenty-second century.
 Their culture is similar to that of Native Americans.

 The priest’s costume was originally designed for Spock.
 “That didn’t work out, so the Shamin got it.”
 Fletcher resisted putting the character entirely in rags, given that he also wore a lot of jewelry, “so this is the compromise we arrived at.”